isabellyster/isabellyster.github.io/_posts/2015-06-11-mask-design.md

 project-date: July 2012
 Client: Start Bootstrap
 Service:  Web Development
-description: Masks design to express abstract representation of inner ego and self.
-Used to accompany costume design for a fashion show.
+description: Masks designed to express an abstract representation of inner ego and self.
+Used to accompany costume design for a fashion show in the Rag Factory, a collaboration with London School of Fashion

 ---